 What causes acne?

-In many acne is mild including oily (seborrhoeic) skin with black heads (open comedones), white heads (closed comedones) and occasional papules and pustules limited to the face.
+In many cases acne is mild including oily (seborrhoeic) skin with blackheads (open comedones), white heads (closed comedones) and occasional papules and pustules limited to the face.
 In others it can be extensive and include tender and painful nodules and cysts that without early effective treatment result in scarring.
 Both active acne and acne scars can have an enormous personal impact.

 A range of effective treatments are available that can be tailored to your personal acne needs.
-For mild acne the right skin care and medicated topical creams can give good results.
-When acne fails to respond adquately to topical therapy, is more severe and/or when scarring is starting to occur a range of tablets can be effective including low androgenic oral contraceptive pills, antibiotics and vitamin A derivatives.
+For mild acne the right skincare and medicated topical creams can give good results.
+When acne fails to respond adequately to topical therapy, is more severe and/or when scarring is starting to occur a range of tablets can be effective including low androgenic oral contraceptive pills, antibiotics and vitamin A derivatives.

-For active acne chemical peels including a series of treatments utilizing peels containing salicylic acid, mandelic acid and glycolic acid can prove useful.
-Laser and light treatments can also be utilized such as the Kleresca® Photonic Acne Treatment (New March 2016).
+For active acne, chemical peels including a series of peels containing salicylic acid, mandelic acid and glycolic acid can prove useful.
+Laser and light treatments can also be utilised such as the Kleresca® Photonic Acne Treatment.

-Appropriate skin care including using the right cleanser, using a medicated or active treatment products combined with the right moisturizer and sun-protective products are key to good acne control.
+Appropriate skincare, including the right cleanser, medicated or active treatment products together with the right moisturiser and sun-protective products are key to good acne control.
 A mild pH balanced ‘soap free’ cleanser is suitable for most with acne.
 Salicylic acid containing cleansers are also beneficial.
 Non-prescription acne treatment products containing salicylic acid, benzoyl peroxide, azelaic acid and nicotinamide/niacinamide can be beneficial in mild acne or combined with other treatments in more severe acne.
-Many moisturizers and sunscreen products can worsen acne, look for ones labeled 'oil free’ and suitable for acne prone skin.
+Many moisturisers and sunscreen products can worsen acne, look for ones labelled ‘oil free’ and suitable for acne prone skin.